lowagner/pynances/README.md

 Next you will notice that (for pynances.py) curses editing makes you want to curse!
-I have listed some useful commands in edit mode at the bottom of the edit window, but not all of these work on Mac (I have found that C-o does not work there).
+I have listed some useful commands in edit mode at the bottom of the edit window -- notice that "C-k" means Ctrl+k and similarly for other commands -- but not all of these work on Mac (I have found that C-o does not work there).
 Also on Mac you need to use C-h to backspace and delete characters.